 Subd.
 4. Not eligible.
-Provides that an applicant is ineligible for benefits for any portion of a week before their benefit account becomes effective, that the applicant fails to provide information on ineligibility, or during which the applicant worked for pay.
+Provides that an applicant is ineligible for benefits for any portion of a week before their benefit account becomes effective, that the applicant fails to provide information on ineligibility, or during which the applicant worked for pay for the employer from whom leave is being taken.

 Subd.
-5. Vacation, sick leave, and supplemental benefit payments.
-Provides that an applicant cannot receive benefits for any portion of a week they are receiving vacation, sick, or personal leave.
-Does not apply to supplemental benefit payments, which an employer provides as salary continuation or as paid time off to supplement family and medical leave benefits the employee is receiving.
+5. Vacation, sick leave, paid time off, and disability insurance payments.
+Provides that an employee may use vacation, sick, paid time off, or disability insurance payments instead of the family and medical leave benefits under this chapter, when they are concurrently eligible for both, and affords an employee making that election the employment protections under section 268B.09.
+Also allows employees to receive supplemental benefit payments, which are payments an employer provides as salary continuation or as paid time off to supplement the wage replacement the employee is receiving for a period of family and medical leave benefits under this chapter.